Myopia Management in Conroe: Slow Nearsightedness & Protect Long-Term Vision

 A boy is sitting on a chair at a desk, holding a pen and writing in a book.

-• Spend a lot of time on screens or indoors
+• Spend most of the day indoors or on screens

-Our Approach to Pediatric Myopia Care at Today's Vision 242
+What to Expect During a Myopia Management Exam at Today's Vision 242

 A young child is undergoing an eye examination with an optometrist, wearing an eyepiece device with a white headband.